l16cn/l16cn.github.io/_pages/about.md

 ### What are my core research interests?

-They are data, complex systems, and the human factor in the context of decision-making.
+My core research interests are data, complex systems, and the human factor under the general theme of decision-making.
+How to make better decisions is a fundamental question for individuals, organizations, and societies, and there is no easy answer.
+Systems research, especially process systems engineering (PSE), with the help of artificial intelligence (AI), is the approach I'll focus on to tackle some of the decision-making challenges in chemical engineering, biomanufacturing, and society.

 | Data | Complex Systems | Human Factor |
 | :--------------------: | :--------------------: | :---------------------: |